 Customer: Yes.
 That’s all.
 Thank you very much!

-Vocabulary about Fruit Market in Rio de Janeiro
+Vocabulary for Fruit Market in Rio de Janeiro

 A big hug from Rio & Learn!